elena-kolevska/redis-bloom-filters/README.md

 One of the most classic ones would be a simple **spellchecker**.
 You get the whole dictionary and add every word to the bloom filter.
 When you get a text you need to spellcheck, check every word against the filter.
 If you get a negative result back for a word, you're sure that it's misspelled and you can feel confident in highlighting it as one.

 Sometimes, however, you'd have a misspelled word that the filter marked as "maybe present" and then you'd fail to mark it as misspelled.
-But considering that we didn't need to store the entire dictionary in memory and we control the rate of false positives, this is probably an acceptable trade off.
+But considering we didn't need to store the entire dictionary in memory and we control the rate of false positives, this is probably an acceptable trade off.

- Other common use cases are checking for blocked IP addresses, or taken usernames, filtering out already seen recommendations, network routers, bad word checkers...
+ Other common use cases are checking for blocked IP addresses or taken usernames, filtering out already seen recommendations, network routers, bad word checkers...
 Generally scenarios where a negative response has more weight than a positive one.

 # The inner workings
 The way Bloom Filters achieve this kind of efficiency is rather genius.
 Invented by Burton Bloom in the pre-email era, the same year as the VCR tape and the floppy disk (1970), it still helps with your Netflix recommendations.